turbo-bert/checkload/README.md

-# What is CHECKLOAD
+# What is Checkload

     TL;DR

     Use URLs from a TXT file to download and hash (sha512) files on windows 10+.

-CHECKLOAD helps to use curl for downloading a batch of file from the internet.
+`checkload` helps to use curl for downloading a batch of file from the internet.
 After downloading it checks the files contents against a given SHA512 checksum.
 This is a very simple task if you're using MacOS or Linux.
 But for Windows this can be quite a hassle.

-CHECKLOAD brings its own SHA512 from Openssl/Freepascal and uses curl (yes, from Windows 10 you have this) from your PATH.
+`checkload` brings its own SHA512 from Openssl/Freepascal and uses curl (yes, from Windows 10 you have this) from your PATH.

 You can define a checkload.txt file containing always tuples of 4-lines just like: